Company logo | Codica

 • Since you do not offer upgrade packages, you will miss upselling opportunities.

-• It can be tough to engage different types of customers who have opposing opinions about SaaS pricing.
-Some customers may find your product too expensive, while other ones can consider it too cheap.
+• It can be tough to engage different types of customers who have opposing opinions about pricing.
+Some users may want to pay for what they actually use instead of paying the total price for a product they might not like.

 The classic example of the SaaS company using this strategy is Basecamp: